Eventador/eventador.github.io/_documentation/getting_started_guide.md

 - An ACL must be created to allow the producers and consumers to connect.
 On the [Deployments](http://console.eventador.io/deployments) tab, select the deployment->Security->Add ACL.
 Add a value in CIDR notation for the IP to whitelist.

 ## Understanding Endpoints
-Endpoints are found by selecting [Deployments](http://console.eventador.io/deployments) tab, then connections.
+Kafka endpoints are found by selecting [Deployments](http://console.eventador.io/deployments) tab, then connections.
 There are connection strings for:

-- Native Kafka Driver: produce
+- Native Kafka PLAINTEXT: consume/produce
-- Native Kafka Driver: consume
+- Native Kafka SSL: consume/produce

-- Additional Interfaces: aka: SQL Interface (PipelineDB): Consume/Produce
+Stack endpoints are found by selecting [Stacks](http://console.eventador.io/stacks) tab, then clicking a specific stack.
+Connection details for the stack will be listed in the connections section.

 These endpoints will be needed to produce to and consume from your new deployment.
 Native drivers are available for many languages, [here](https://cwiki.apache.org/confluence/display/KAFKA/Clients) is a list.